Canada Child Benefit (CCB) 2025

 Custody Changes

-- Both parents may receive CCB in shared custody (see below)
+- Shared custody: Both parents may receive CCB (see below)

-- Each parent receives 50% of the CCB amount
+- Each parent receives 50% – of the CCB amount they would otherwise receive

-- Each amount calculated based on that parent's family income
+- Separate calculations – each amount based on that parent's family income

-- CRA determines shared custody based on living arrangements
+- CRA determines: Shared custody status based on actual living arrangements

-Important: If you have primary custody (child lives with you more than 60% of the time), you receive 100% of the CCB.
-Notify CRA of the actual living arrangement.
+If you have primary custody (child lives with you more than 60% of the time), you receive 100% of the CCB.
+Make sure to notify CRA of the actual living arrangement.

 CCB is based on adjusted family net income (AFNI):

-- Minus certain adjustments (UCCB, RDSP, split pension income)
+- Minus certain adjustments – UCCB, RDSP, split pension income received

 Strategies to Maximize CCB